shuyelin06/Obsidian-Notes/content/Graphics/The Graphics Pipeline.md

 To make these operations more convenient, we'll transform each of our models from the world space into the camera's space, known as the **view space**.
 In this space, the camera is looking along the $+z$ axis (by convention), making it easy to determine whether or not an object can be seen by the camera or not.

-### (2) Additional Output Evaluations
+### Additional Output Evaluations
 Note that to produce any scene, it's typically not enough to only render the shape and positions of objects.
 Oftentimes, we need to include additional information as well, such as:
 - Information about the object's material, including normals, colors, and other numerical information.
 - Information about lighting around the object, which is typically computed (in a process known as **shading**) using the object material information.

 These will be discussed more later.

-### (3) Optional Stages
+## (Optional) Tessellation and Geometry Shader Stages
 Alongside the above vertex processing, which occurs in all pipelines, there are also additional optional stages which can be used.
 The use of these stages depends on the hardware and programmer, and they are not commonly used.

+### Tessellation
-The first stage is **tessellation**, which allows for the generation of curved surfaces with the appropriate number of triangles, depending on how far the surface is from the camera.
+The first stage is **tessellation**, which allows for the rendering of curved surfaces.
+Given a view, this stage provides control over the **level of detail (LOD)** we need to render a curved surface, which can help us save on performance!

-> Further surfaces need less detail, while closer surfaces need more!
+The tessellation stage consists of 3 elements:
+1. **Hull Shader**: A special **patch** primitive is received, representing a curved surface.
+The hull shader takes this, modifies these patches, and outputs them to the tessellator to tell it how many triangles to generate.
+2. **Tessellator**: A fixed-function stage which adds several new vertices for processing.
+It receives information from the hull shader about how tessellation should be done.
+3. **Domain Shader**: Similar to a vertex shader, takes the vertex inputs from the tessellator and processes them to generate an output vertex, to be passed further into the pipeline.

+### Geometry Shader
-The next stage is the **geometry shader**, which allows for the creation of new vertices given its inputs.
-This stage is commonly used in particle systems (ex. each "particle point" can be transformed into a triangle in this stage).
+The next stage is the **geometry shader**, which allows for the transformation of primitives into other primitives.
+This way, it can selectively modify meshes, by editing vertices, adding new primitives, and removing others.
+> This stage is commonly used in particle systems (ex. each "particle point" can be transformed into a triangle in this stage).

+### Stream Output
+Alongside these two optional stages, we also have the ability to save our intermediate outputs somewhere, in a stage referred to as **stream output**.
+> This stage is referred to as **transform feedback** in OpenGL.

-The last stage is the **stream output** stage, letting us save the output of these stages to an array for further processing.
+This lets us save the output of these stages to an array for further processing.
 This output can then be used by the CPU, or the GPU itself in a later pass.

-Each of these stages will be covered more in depth in later articles.

-### (4) Clipping & Perspective Division
+## Clipping & Perspective Division
 After transforming our vertices into the viewing space, note that there may be many shapes outside of our view.
 As these shapes are outside, they won't be rendered, making it inefficient to pass their data to later stages for further processing.

 To avoid these inefficiencies, we perform **clipping**, which removes these shapes outside of the view.